 The two settlements were divided by a river known as the Fleet which was filled in Tudor times the two combined settlement divided by Fleet Street as a major artery of communication between the two.
 In the 1530s about 60% of the property in London was owned by the Catholic Church and much of this property passed to Henry VIII in a land grab that including the 650 acre Hyde Park.
 Henry confiscated Whitehall and Wolsey’s Palace for himself, passing on other properties to his nobles.

 Declining numbers of monasteries in the early 16th century showed increasing ornamentation and it was classical themes that took precedence in the new Renaissance mansions of the wealthy.
 When Elizabeth assumed the throne the population was about 60,000 but when James succeeded her in 1603 this had increased to 200,000 by 1640.

 In 1650 the population had reached about 350,000 but in September 1666 a massive fire destroyed over 80% of Old London in 5 days leaving about 100,000 homeless.
 With the destruction of St Paul’s cathedral Charles II sought a plan of renovation.
-Though Christopher Wren had mad a proposal, and though rejected, his plan for a new domed St Pauls was eventually accepted and completed in 35 years.
+Though Christopher Wren had made a proposal, and though rejected, his plan for a new domed St Pauls was eventually accepted and completed in 35 years.

 Over the years while the affluent in the western end of the city developed a fashionable shopping district the poor in the east turned into a ghetto.

 By Victorian times the city, especially the Thames embankment, displayed the factories and warehouses that were part of the Industrial Revolution’s trade as, in 1836 Railway Bridge was erected and the first line constructed between Euston and Birmingham as 19 private railway companies competed for the development of new lines, the magnificent Paddington station designed by Brunel as the first of Britain.s London commuters arrived in the city.